find out more about

 William, an honours graduate in Equine Business Management at the Royal Agricultural College , Cirencester, has certainly got ticks in all the right boxes as far as doing the job to a high standard is concerned.
 He honed his horsemanship skills either side of the Millennium, performing key roles as assistant trainer to leading handlers John Hills and Ed Dunlop.
 With the latter, he spent five informative years, playing an integral part in the international successes of such names as champion filly Ouija Board, multiple Group 1 winner Lailani, Independence and other top-class horses.

 In May 2020 William started a new chapter in his training career as he moved his team from Sussex's historic Angmering Park to the state of the art Rathmoy Stables in Newmarket.
 Boasting some of the best facilities around, the yard has its own equine swimming pool, spa and treadmill.
 William's first season back at HQ was a resounding success, cementing the trainer's conviction that the move to Newmarket would help him move his operation forward.
-His first runner was a winner, in the form of SIR BUSKER who went on to greater things throughout the season.
-The then 4yo provided his trainer with his first Royal Ascot success before finishing second in a Group 2 at Goodwood and finishing the year with a fourth place in a Group 1 on Champions Day.
+His first runner was a winner, in the form of SIR BUSKER who went on to greater things throughout the season and beyond, providing his trainer with his first Royal Ascot success.
+2022 saw him win a Group 2 before finishing 3rd behind Baaeed and Mishriff in the Group 1 Juddmonte International.

 We work hard to make it real!